kylergib/combineChats/README.md

 # CombineChats User Guide

+### This is a Java application that lets you connect to multiple chats from Twitch, Kick and YouTube.
+At this time you can connect to an unlimited chats from Twitch and Kick, but only one from YouTube.
+### Future Development
+-  I want to add multiple chats for YouTube.
+-  Add ability to log into each platform to be able to send messages to those platform.
+-  Change how you connect to Kick without using the button.

 ### Set Up in IntelliJ
 -   The following steps will work on Windows 10+ and MacOS 12+.
 #### Prerequisites